cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.lang.String

-Configure whether pasting is enabled or not.
+Configure paste behavior.

-When set with "remote_only", pasting content from the user's local clipboard into isolated pages is disabled.
-When absent, paste is enabled.
-Only applies when `version == "v2"`.
+If set to remote_only, users cannot paste content from the local clipboard into isolated pages.
+If this field is absent, pasting remains enabled.
+Applies only when version == "v2".
 Available values: "enabled", "disabled", "remote_only".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#paste ZeroTrustGatewayPolicy#paste}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#paste ZeroTrustGatewayPolicy#paste}

 ---